Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

 # Introducing cycles

-The final concept of Taipy Core are [Cycles](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/cycle/).
-A cycle is a period of time representing a business time schedule.
-This period of time can be a day, a week, a month or a year.
-It is used to create temporal distinction between scenarios.
-Furthermore, in each period, a primary scenario is made; it is your main or reference scenario for this period.
+The final concept of Taipy Core is [Cycles](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/cycle/).
+A cycle is a period representing a business schedule.
+It can be a day, a week, a month or a year.
+It is used to create a temporal distinction between scenarios.
+Furthermore, in each period, a unique primary scenario is made; it is your main or reference scenario for this period.

 <p align="center">
     <img src="/steps/images/cycle.svg" width=300>
 </p>

-Typically, in a Machine Learning problem, a lot of scenarios can be created on a daily basis to predict the next day.
-Among all the scenrios of the day, there will only be one primary scenario.
-In this context, scenarios are attached to a `DAILY` cycle.
-Taipy has the capability to get all the scenarios created in a day by providing the cycle and has also a function to get every primary scenarios ever made to see easily the evolution of their performance.
+Typically, in a Machine Learning problem, a lot of scenarios can be created daily to predict the next day.
+Among all the day's scenarios, there is only one primary scenario.
+In the step's example, scenarios are attached to a DAILY cycle.
+Using Cycles is useful because some specific Taipy's functions exists to navigate through these Cycles.
+Taipy can get all the scenarios created in a day by providing the Cycle and has a function to get every primary scenario ever made to quickly see the evolution of their performance.

-To create a cycle, nothing is simplier.
-The `frequency` parameter in a scenario configuration will create the type of Cycle of your desire.
+Moreover, nothing is more straightforward than creating a Cycle.
+The frequency parameter in a scenario configuration will create the desired type of Cycle.
 In the code below, the scenario has a daily cycle.
 It will be attached to the correct period (day) when it is created.

 ```python
 from taipy import Frequency